cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 We include `--testnet-magic <NetworkMagic>` in the parameter for `cardano-cli query tip` because we are using a `testnet` node.
 If you intend to query `mainnet` network instead.
 Please use the `--mainnet` parameter instead and make sure your node is connected to the `mainnet` network.
 :::

-What you are seeing is the local tip data of your node, In this case it means that you are synced up to `blockNo: 2598870` and `slotNo: 27149964`.
+What you are seeing here is the local tip data of your node, In this case it means that you are synced up to `blockNo: 2598870` and `slotNo: 27149964`.

 To know whether you are fully synced or not you can check the **Cardano Blockchain Explorer** of the relevant network: